cwise24/snopsy/docs/module6/1_json.rst

 some keys collide with attributes and methods of python dictionaries.
 Use bracket notation if you use keys which start and end with two uderscores (which are reserved for special meaning in python) or are any of the known public attributes. (add link from Ansible)

-For this first lab, you'll need to copy the below and create a new file *datacenter.json*.

 .. literalinclude:: ../../datacenter.json
    :caption: datacenter.json